Graduate theses and manuscripts

 Graduate students and data processing projects

-- Brittany Sobol (MA candidate), May 2013 (ongoing).
+- Brittany Sobol (MA candidate), Summer 2013.
 Coding of child speech and child-directed Speech to investigate the nature of argument realization and major constituent ordering in Cree".

 - Kelly Burkinshaw, MA Linguistics, Jan-Dec 2013.
 Database organization.